ombori/grid-docs/grid-checkout/api.md

 | US     | `https://checkout-v2.us.omborigrid.net/api/tenants`  |
 | UAE    | `https://checkout-v2.uae.omborigrid.net/api/tenants` |

-?> `{tenant-id}` is your tenant id in the grid console.
+The `{tenantId}` parameter should be replaced with your actual tenant ID, which is available in your Grid console.

-The following endpoints are available in the API currently.
+The following endpoints are available in the API:

 | Method | Endpoint                                                        | Description                          |
 | ------ | --------------------------------------------------------------- | ------------------------------------ |